craigmonson/colonize/README.md

 These are the driving environment spcific variable assignment files that will distinguish settings between your different environments in terraform.
 Each environment is expected to map directly to a specific tfvars file.
-I think it's best described through an example, so given the tree:
+I think it's best described through an example:

 ```bash
 test